nasa/PyTDA/README.md

 Install [Py-ART](https://github.com/ARM-DOE/pyart).

-Run `python setup.py install` from the command line in the main PyTDA folder.
+Run `python -m pip install .` from the command line in the main PyTDA folder.

 Using PyTDA